Opioid painkillers like meperidine can lead to abuse, dependence and addiction. Learn more about the potential risks involved with this medication.

-People may wonder what the meperidine withdrawal timeline might look like.
-Opioid withdrawal isn’t typically deadly, but it is uncomfortable, and it can be difficult to manage.
-The meperidine withdrawal timeline can vary depending on certain factors, including how long someone used the drug, the dosages they were regularly using and whether they’re also using any other substances.
-A general guide for a meperidine withdrawal timeline indicates symptoms will typically start anywhere from 12 hours after the last dose up to two days after someone last took meperidine.
+Generally, symptoms will start anywhere from 12 hours to two days after the last meperidine dose.
 During the first one to two days after stopping meperidine, a person may experience nausea, vomiting, restlessness and some tremors.
-During days three to four, withdrawal symptoms will usually continue and then peak within the first week.
+Withdrawal symptoms will usually continue during days three to four and then peak within the first week.
 For most people, symptoms will subside after one to two weeks.
-However, some people may experience ongoing symptoms, particularly ones that are psychological such as anxiety and depression.
+However, some people may experience ongoing symptoms, particularly psychological symptoms like anxiety and depression.

-With some drugs, there are specific, FDA-approved medications that can be provided to patients during detox.
+With some drugs, there are FDA-approved medications that can be provided during detox.
 Opioid withdrawal drugs include methadone, buprenorphine and naltrexone.
 Methadone and buprenorphine can help reduce withdrawal symptoms and cravings because they act as milder opioids.
-However, there is some risk of addiction and dependence with these drugs, which is something to be aware of.
-Naltrexone is a drug that is an opiate antagonist, so it blocks the effects of opioids and can reduce cravings.
-Along with FDA-approved opioid withdrawal drugs, if a patient receives medical care while they detox, other medicines may be given as needed.
-Clonidine is a drug often used during detox to ease a variety of withdrawal symptoms and others are available as well.
+However, there is still some risk of addiction and dependence with these drugs.
+Naltrexone is an opiate antagonist, meaning it blocks the effects of opioids and can reduce cravings.
+Along with FDA-approved opioid withdrawal drugs, other medicines may be given as needed.
+Clonidine is a drug often used to ease a variety of withdrawal symptoms during detox, and others are available as well.

 When choosing a meperidine rehab center, everyone is going to have their own preferences and priorities.
-Some specific things to think about which can guide the decision include:
+Some things to think about that can guide the decision include:

 - Does the program have a medical detox?

 - How severe is the addiction?
-Is it a long-term, ongoing addiction or did it just start?
+Did it just begin or is it a long-term, ongoing addiction?

 - Has the person tried other types of treatment previously?

-- Can the individual take time away from school or work to attend treatment?
+- Can the person take time away from school or work to attend treatment?

-- How comfortable is the person leaving their home and maybe their state?
+- How comfortable is the person with leaving their home and potentially their state?

 - Would a supportive, supervised environment work well for the person?

-- What kind of support system does the individual have at home?
+- What kind of support system does the person have at home?

-- Is dual diagnosis treatment available for mental health disorders that occur along with addiction?
+- Is dual diagnosis treatment available for mental health disorders that occur alongside the addiction?